neomaxzero/blog/src/posts/024-quickreviews-pikaweb.md

 Nice attempt to get rid of module bundlers, not a library I'd use as it is today.

+> Update: I did a follow up comment about the library in this post: [Snowpack: A promising module bundler](/2021/snowpack-a-promising-module-bundler)

 # Scores (higher is better)

 - Usefulness: 5/10.